Eta Piscium: Nomenclature

 η Piscium (Latinised to Eta Piscium) is the system's Bayer designation.
 The designations of the two constituents as Eta Piscium A and B derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).

 The system bore the traditional names Al Pherg (in this context meaning the emptying) and Kullat Nunu.
 At the time that the Sun at the March Equinox entered into Pisces having lay in Aries, the system was in the first ecliptic constellation of the Neo-Babylonians, Kullat Nūnu − Nūnu being Babylonian for fish and Kullat referring to either the bucket or the cord that binds the fish.
 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN decided to attribute proper names to individual stars rather than entire multiple systems.
 It approved the name Alpherg for the component Eta Piscium A on 1 June 2018 (for its official List).

-In Chinese, 右更 (Yòu Gèng), meaning Official in Charge of the Pasturing, refers to an asterism consisting of Eta Piscium, Rho Piscium, Pi Piscium, Omicron Piscium and 104 Piscium.
-Consequently, the Chinese name for Eta Piscium itself is 右更二 (Yòu Gèng èr, the Second Star of Official in Charge of the Pasturing.)
+In Chinese, 右更 (Yòu Gēng), meaning Official in Charge of the Pasturing, refers to an asterism consisting of Eta Piscium, Rho Piscium, Pi Piscium, Omicron Piscium and 104 Piscium.
+Consequently, the Chinese name for Eta Piscium itself is 右更二 (Yòu Gēng èr, the Second Star of Official in Charge of the Pasturing.)